By Laura J. Mixon

 She’d tripped on one of those rocks and gone into a tumble, and bashed into a tree.
 The tree was in a shadowed crevice at the bottom of a hellishly steep, black-diamond run that was supposed to be closed.
 The fall had broken her tibia and a couple of ribs, and knocked her out.
 When she came to, the shadows were growing long, and she yelled herself hoarse, truly scared.

 But she knew people would be looking for her, so she stopped yelling, drew her knees up to her chest, braving the pain, and hugged her legs to conserve body heat.
+Smart kid.
 And this is where the Candle, as he’s known now, comes in.
 For once John’s leaky powers turned out to have an upside.

 Because John had been anxious about finding her (the fact that he had a little sister he hadn’t seen in years just might have had something to do with it), he started shedding dribbles of flame, like most people sweat.

+Which (being his yellow flames, which were hot) rose against the darkening sky and lit him up.
 The flames (being his yellow flames, were hot) rose against the darkening sky and lit him up.
 This made him quite visible to the kid when he crested the hill.

-John’s teammates were headed across the ridge.
+John’s teammates were headed across the ridge behind him.
 He reached for his walkie-talkie—and realized he’d neglected to snap the securing strap and it had fallen out somewhere (hey; these things happen!).
 So he shouted to them and gestured down the slope.
 One of them gave an answering wave.
 This time, when he called for the flames, they came, and he blasted a tower of yellow brilliance into the sky to alert the rest of the searchers.
 Then he shoved himself over the lip of the slope and headed down to the girl.

 Fortunately, the little girl never ratted him out.
 She was far too grateful.
 And after he managed to scrounge up enough of his healing green flame to mend her broken bones, maybe she also figured she owed him.

 But enough of these embarrassing tales.
 Let’s give the man his privacy.
-Other than to note that the ski-slope incident I’ve described was by no means the only time during his stay in Durango that flames issued from orifices or edifices he’d never intended them to, and-or at some of the most inopportune times.
+(Other than to note that the ski-slope incident I’ve described was by no means the only time during his stay in Durango that flames issued from orifices or edifices he’d never intended them to, and-or at some of the most inopportune times.)

 The Following Autumn